dart-lang/site-www/src/null-safety/migration-guide.md

 {{ site.alert.info }}
   **Migrating an app is technically the same as migrating a package.**
   Before migrating an app,
-  consider waiting until null safety is in a stable release and all your dependencies are ready.
+  consider waiting for a stable release of the Dart SDK that contains null safety.
+  Also, make sure all your dependencies are ready.
 {{ site.alert.end }}

 For an informal look at the experience of using the migration tool, watch this video: